-The diagram below from Wikipedia compares the habitable zone of the Sun and a much smaller star, Gliese 581.
+The diagram below compares the habitable zone of the Sun and a much smaller star, Gliese 581.
 The larger and more luminous a star, the farther away its planets must orbit to be in the habitable zone.

 Planets in the habitable zone of small stars may still not be habitable because these planets are so close to their star, they are tidally locked.
 This means that the gravitational attraction that keeps them in orbit around the star has caused the planet to always have one face of the planet facing towards the star and the other facing away.
 This would most likely cause the side facing the star to be too hot for liquid water to exist, and the other side would be too cold.

 Our Sun seems to be just the right size to allow life to develop.
 It is small enough to have a long lifetime, but large enough that a planet can exist in the habitable zone and maintain rapid rotation as it orbits.